Catherine Dean May: Political career

-May served as member of the Washington State House of Representatives from 1952 to 1958.
-She was the first woman from the state of Washington elected to the U.S. House of Representatives.
+May served as a member of the Washington State House of Representatives from 1953 to 1959.

 In 1958, May was elected as a Republican to the Eighty-sixth United States Congress.
 She was subsequently re-elected five times, serving from January 3, 1959, until January 3, 1971.
 She was the first woman elected to Congress from Washington.
-While in Congress, May served on the House Agriculture Committee, ranking member of the House Beauty Shop Committee, and the Joint Committee on Atomic Energy.
+While in Congress, May served on the House Agriculture Committee, the House Beauty Shop Committee, and the Joint Committee on Atomic Energy.
 May voted in favor of the Civil Rights Act of 1960, Civil Rights Acts of 1964, and the Civil Rights Act of 1968.
 She also voted in favor of the 24th Amendment to the U.S. Constitution but did not vote on the Voting Rights Act of 1965.

 Upon her marriage to Donald W. Bedell on November 14, 1970, she was known as Catherine May Bedell.

 She was an unsuccessful candidate for reelection to the Ninety-second Congress in 1970 and subsequently served on the United States International Trade Commission from 1971 to 1975 and again from 1979 through 1980.
 In 1982, she was a Special Consultant to the President on the 50 States Project.
 In 2004, she was the president of Bedell Associates in Palm Desert, California.

 She died on May 28, 2004, in Rancho Mirage, California.